All Episodes

 Maybe Mars would work.

-Essentially anything can be destroyed if you hit it hard enough, anything.
+Essentially, anything can be destroyed if you hit it hard enough, anything.

 The concept is simple.

-You find a really, really big asteroid or a planet, you accelerate it up to some dazzling speed and smash it into Earth, preferably head on.
+You find a really, really big asteroid or a planet, you accelerate it up to some dazzling speed and smash it into Earth, preferably head-on, but whatever you can manage.

-Meticulously and systematically deconstructed.
+Number four, meticulously and systematically deconstructed.

-You will need a powerful mass driver, or ideally lots of them, ready to access to roughly, and there's some stupid math formula here.
+You will need a powerful mass driver or ideally lots of them ready to access to roughly, and there's some stupid math formula here.

-Basically, what we're going to do here is dig up the Earth a big chunk at a time, and we're going to boost the whole lot of it into orbit.
+Basically, what we're going to do here is dig up the Earth a big chunk at a time, and we're going to boost the whole lot of it into orbit, all six sextillion tons of it.

-A mass driver is a sort of oversized electromagnetic rail gun, which once proposed as a way of getting mined materials back from the moon to Earth.
+A mass driver is a sort of oversized electromagnetic railgun, which once proposed as a way of getting mined materials back from the moon to Earth.

-You fire it upwards in roughly the right direction.
+Basically, you just load this thing into the driver, you fire it upwards in roughly the right direction.

 You will need a black hole.